sven-hash/docs/content/run-nym-nodes/validators.md

 sudo apt install certbot nginx python3 certbot --nginx -d nym-validator.yourdomain.com -m you@yourdomain.com --agree-tos --noninteractive --redirect
 ```

+> If using a VPS running Ubuntu 20: replace `certbot nginx python3` with `python3-certbot-nginx`

 These commands will get you an HTTPS encrypted nginx proxy in front of the API.